techidaily/site-instagram-videos/source/_posts/2024-approved-how-to-share-youtube-link-on-instagram-story.md

 To check your Instagram followers, sign in to your Instagram account and on the homepage, view the follower's count at the top section.
 It gives you details about how many followers are right now and the newly added followers in the past seven days.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/qv4Qm7kpeMs?si=9fv5SOS5a2DvixTK&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## How to share YouTube Link on Instagram Story?

 Here, you will be learning how to share a YouTube link on Instagram story flawlessly.
 Surf the below content for a better understanding of the link posting concepts.